grantjo78/grantjo78.github.io/_posts/2022-04-29-hyperv-networking.md

 categories: [Hyper-V]
 ---

-Since my last post in this series, I've deploy a virtual machine (VM1) onto the Hyper-V host.
+Since my last post in this series, I've deployed a virtual machine (VM1) onto the Hyper-V host.

 VM1's has been allocated to the virtual switch that was created during the enabling of the Hyper-V role (Microsoft Hyper-V Network Adapter - Virtual Switch).